dvgica/managerial/README.md

 - does not allow for asynchronous resource disposal/release
 - attempts to expose a better API for constructing instances of `Managed`
 - works with `AutoCloseable` out-of-the-box

+#### Scala ARM

+Managerial is also quite similar to [Scala ARM](https://github.com/jsuereth/scala-arm).

+Unlike Scala ARM, Managerial:
+- is (officially) published for Scala 2.13 and 3
+- lacks some of the "fancy" features, like Delimited Continuation style, reflection-based teardown, or JTA transaction support

 #### Scala Stdlib `Using`